chandravamshi/React-notes/README.md

 This process of using a virtual DOM allows React to efficiently update the UI, resulting in better performance, especially for complex applications with dynamic content.

 ---

-Certainly!
-Below is the content formatted as a section in a GitHub README file:

----